Skip to main content

 • Go to the app dashboard of your app

-• Under Images, create a texture for each material:
+• Under Assets, create a Texture for each material in Create Asset:

 3. Apply Textures